 At our UK operations, we plan in-line pipeline inspections to identify opportunities to implement repairs before scheduled inspections.
 Ninian North Oil Export Pipeline and Espoir Gas Export Pipeline inspections confirmed no integrity issues.

 Pipeline Water Crossing Managment

 The pipeline Abandonment and Discontinuation Program in our North America Exploration and Production operations is aimed at reducing liabilities and meeting regulatory requirements associated with inactive pipelines.
 This program ensures pipelines are left in a safe and environmentally sound manner.
-In 2013 a total of 1,289 pipelines were either abandoned or discontinued in Alberta, British Columbia, and Saskatchewan; 43 per cent more than 2012 (899 pipelines).
+In 2014 a total of 1,395

 Transporting Canada's Energy Safely